Charlie, O Charlie / Pitgair

 There are few bothy songs which speak with the farmer's voice, and when they do, they often tend to be rather dull.
 This is not the case with this song, however.
 The thread of tender irony which runs through it helps to make the farmer's portrait a realistic one.
 I learned this song from the singing of John Mearns of Fyvie.

-Isla St Clair sang O Charlie, O Charlie on her 1972 Tangent album Isla St Clair Sings Traditional Scottish Songs and on her BBC Radio 2 series Tatties & Herrin', transmitted in 1995 and issued in 1997 on her Greentrax CD Tatties & Herrin': The Land.
+Isla St Clair sang O Charlie, O Charlie on her 1972 Tangent album Isla St Clair Sings Traditional Scottish Songs.
+She also sang it as Chairlie o' Chairlie (Pitgair) on her BBC Radio 2 series Tatties & Herrin', transmitted in 1995 and issued in 1997 on her Greentrax CD Tatties & Herrin': The Land.

 Archie Fisher sang O Charlie, O Charlie in 1976 on his Topic album Will Ye Gang, Love.
 Arthur Argo commented in the album's sleeve notes: